l0thar/terraform/README.md

 ### Autoscaling Web Server Cluster
 Deploys a classic load balancer fronted autoscaling group of Ubuntu web servers that spans two Availability Zones.
 Includes health checks for created instances.

+### Backend: S3
+Deploys an S3 bucket with versioning for remote state, and a DynamoDB table for state locking.